Equivariant Cohomology of Rationally Smooth Group Embeddings: theory of rationally smooth projective group embeddings

 For the converse, suppose that $C_W(e)=\{1\}$ for all $e\in \Lambda_1$.
-We need to show that $i^*$ is surjective.
-To achieve our goal, we modify slightly an argument of \cite{lp:equiv}, Section 4.1, and Brion \cite{bri:bru}, Corollary 3.1.2.
-Define the variety

-We claim that this union is, in fact, a disjoint union.
+We need to show that $\iota^*$ is surjective.
+To achieve our goal, we modify slightly an argument of \cite[Section 4.1]{lp:equiv} and \cite[Corollary 3.1.2]{bri:bru}.
+Define the variety $\mathcal{N}=\bigcup_{w\in W} wY.$ We claim that this union is, in fact, a disjoint union.
 Indeed, observe that $\mathcal{N}$ contains all the $T\times T$-fixed points of $X$.
 That is, $\mathcal{N}$ has $|\mathcal{R}_1|$ fixed points.
-On the other hand, each $w\mathcal{Y}$ has $|E_1|$ fixed points (for its corresponding $T$-action).
-Now, if it were the case that there is a pair of distinct subvarieties $w\mathcal{Y}$ and $w'\mathcal{Y}$ with non-empty intersection, then this intersection should also contain $T\times T$-fixed points.
+On the other hand, each $wY$ has $|E_1|$ fixed points (for its corresponding $T$-action).
+Now, if it were the case that there is a pair of distinct subvarieties $wY$ and $w'Y$ with non-empty intersection, then this intersection should also contain $T\times T$-fixed points.
 But then a simple counting argument would yield $|\mathcal{R}_1|<|E_1||W|$.
-This is impossible, by our assumptions and Lemma 4.14.
-Hence,
+This is impossible, by our assumptions and Lemma \ref{aux.idem.lem}.
+Hence, $\mathcal{N}=\bigsqcup_{w\in W} wY.$